Estate planning can have many facets depending on your family and health concerns, assets and taxes.

 - May avoid the need for a guardianship or conservatorship proceeding in the event you become mentally impaired.

-- Insure your agents carries out your wishes if you are unable to make healthcare decisions.
+- Carry out your wishes if you are unable to make healthcare decisions.

-- Carry out your decisions regarding end of life care.
+- A living will or DNR informs medical personnel of your decisions regarding end of life care.

 Trusts are separate legal entities that are created for unique purposes.
 The trust becomes the legal owner of property transferred to it, and a trustee has the fiduciary responsibility to hold and manage the trust property as spelled out in the trust agreement.
 In certain types of trusts, the person who creates the trust, can be the trustee for beneficiaries.
 In other types of trusts, the person who creates the trust is not the trustee and instead a third party is appointed – often for tax reasons.